alan-turing-institute/HDS-DiscussionGroup/CONTRIBUTING.md

 Submit issues/pull requests to suggest new topics for discussion, fix errors or comment on an issue

-🎉 It's my life's mission to learn everything Humanities and Data Science
+🎉 It's my life's mission to learn everything about Humanities and Data Science
 ---

 Contribute to the posts, documents and notes